IshmamAbir/Bangladeshis-in-Japan-Hub/visa-process/renewing-residence-permit-in-person.md

 ---

-## visit 2️⃣ Step 4: Second Visit – Collecting Your New Card
+## Step 4: Second Visit – Collecting Your New Card

 1. **Prepare Your Items:** You must bring four things:
    1. The approval postcard (`はがき`).